dpzxsm/ReactPropTypes-Plugin/README.md

 ## English:

 This is a IDEA plug-in for automatically generates PropTypes code , which currently supports only ES6 code.
 If you need to support ES5, please leave a message in issue.

+## Installed
+1. Click <a href=https://raw.githubusercontent.com/dpzxsm/React-PropTypes-Plugin-IDEA/master/ReactPropTypes.jar>ReactPropTypes.jar</a> to download and open
+   IDEA Setting/Plugins/Install Plugin from disk to install.
+2. In plugin store search "ReactPropTypes" to install (waiting)

 #### How to use
 1. Select your Component's name